-I provide long arm quilting services and custom quilt design and completed the work necessary for certification to teach the Art of McTavishing.
+I began quilting over 20 years ago.
+I have made over a hundred quilts during those years, from traditional to art quilts.
+I also provide long arm quilting services and custom quilt design and completed the work necessary for certification to teach the Art of McTavishing.

 Gallery of Quilts